 If you’ve started to notice your hair thinning or bald patches appearing, you may want to tackle your hair loss as quickly as possible.

 There are many options available during the early stages of hair loss.
-But once your hairline has really receded, or you’re left with little hair left on your head, a lot of the treatments may not be powerful enough to make a big difference.
+However, once your hairline has really receded, or you’re left with little hair left on your head, a lot of the treatments may not be powerful enough to make a big difference.
 If this is the case for you, and you’ve exhausted all other treatment options, you may be considering a hair transplant.

 At the Wimpole Clinic, we specialise in providing hair transplants to men and women who feel self-conscious about their thinning or balding hair.